socialvibe/truex-ads-api-js/README.md

 Getting Started
 ---------------
 Your HTML5 ad should be loadable from a single js file.
 This js file may load additional js and css files, as needed.
-Use the starter ad [template](https://github.com/socialvibe/truex-ads-api-js/blob/master/new-ad-template/creative.js) within this project for your convenience.
+Use the new ad [template](https://github.com/socialvibe/truex-ads-api-js/blob/master/new-ad-template/creative.js) within this project for your convenience.

-Note: The TrueX ad container has jQuery v1.11.3 loaded and you may access it as normal from `$.`.
+Note: The TrueX ad container has jQuery v1.11.3 loaded and you may access it as normal.

-Lastly, a [test page](http://) is provided to test your ad js.
+Lastly, a [test page](http://socialvibe.github.io/truex-ads-api-js/) is provided to test your ad js.

 Ad Lifecycle